 The chronic disease treatment programme is for people who have one of these chronic conditions:

-To be eligible for the programme you must be aged 18 or over and have a medical card or GP visit card.
+To be eligible for the programme you must be aged 18 or over and have a medical card, GP visit card or Health Amendment Act card.

 A chronic disease is a long-term health condition that needs ongoing treatment and management.

 The programme is designed so that you can work with your GP on:

 - identifying early treatment

 - supporting the way you manage your condition